MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     >* The bot token is received from every active user endpoint.
     >* The app must be installed in personal scope for SSO support.

-1. If the current user is using your bot application for the first time, a request prompt appears to request the user to do one of the following:
+1. If the current user is using your bot application for the first time, a request prompt appears to request the user to do one of the  following actions:
-    * Provide consent, if required.
+    * Provide consent, if necessary.
     * Handle step-up authentication, such as two-factor authentication.

 1. Teams requests the bot application token from the AAD endpoint for the current user.

 1. AAD sends the bot application token to the Teams application.

-1. Teams sends the token to the bot as part of the value object returned by the invoke activity with the name **sign-in/tokenExchange**.
+1. Teams sends the token to the bot as part of the value object returned by the invoke activity with the name **sign in/tokenExchange**.

 1. The parsed token in the bot application provides the required information, such as the user's email address.